Swiindle/dailyFactRepositoryForVicky/README.md

 This year, I wanted to make your birthday a little extra special, so in this C program, I have collected _almost every_ Daily fact I have _ever_ sent to you!

-I thought that you might appreciate it since it seems you like daily facts so much.
+I thought that you might appreciate it, since you like daily facts so much.

 I do want to note that this program _doesn't_ generate new daily facts.
 You're going to need to keep talking to me for those!